kilipan/tsuru/README.md

 - [Tsuru MFR2](https://github.com/seirin-blu/Tsuru-MFR2)
 - [SK-Tsuru](https://github.com/seirin-blu/SK-Tsuru)

+Another super fun case with a key strap and transport shell made by krisenplan (`krisenplan` on Discord) exists.

 ## Availability
 All files are provided under CERN-OHL-S license.
 Feel free to build your own!